Employee Retirement Income Security Act of 1974: Hawaii Prepaid Health Care Act exemption

 ERISA contains an exemption specifically regarding the Hawaii Prepaid Health Care Act (Hawaii Revised Statutes Chapter 393), which was enacted by that state a few months before ERISA was signed into law.
 As a result, private employers in Hawaii are bound by the rules of that state law in addition to ERISA.
 The exemption also freezes the law in its original 1974 form, meaning the Hawaii legislature is not able to make non-administrative amendments without Congressional approval.

-The Statute
+Statute

 Title I: Protection of Employee Benefit Rights

 Title I protects employees' rights to their benefits.
 The following are some of the ways in which it achieves that goal: